-(Ord. of 9-7-1999, § 1(4-3))

 Sec.
 6-4.
 Compliance with chapter.

 It shall be unlawful for any person to sell or offer for sale at wholesale or retail any alcoholic beverages without having first complied with this chapter including, but not limited to, obtaining the appropriate alcoholic beverage license from the city.